 Shangbin Feng

 PhD student at University of Washington, working with Yulia Tsvetkov.
-Understanding and expanding the knowledge abilities of LLMs, social NLP, networks and structures.
+Multi-LLM collaboration, social NLP, networks and structures.

 Links: CV Email Twitter Github Google Scholar Semantic Scholar